Wealthify doesn't support your browser

 Reading time: 3 mins

-Have you ever noticed how children are taught about maths at school, but rarely get a chance to learn about money, tax, or saving?
-There’s a deafening lack of financial education in the UK and this could be detrimental for our little ones.
-Here’s why financial literacy matters and what you can do to teach your child about money management.
+Have you ever noticed how children are taught about maths at school, but they rarely get a chance to learn about money, tax, or saving?

 What is financial literacy?

-Let’s start with the basics.
-According to the Organisation for Economic Co-operation and Development (OECD), financial literacy is a combination of the awareness, knowledge, skill, attitude, and behaviours necessary to make sound financial decisions and achieve individual financial wellbeing1.
-Essentially, it’s learning how to manage money, so you can save, live within your means, and reach your financial goals.
-The thing is, financial literacy isn’t something many people are taught at school, or even at home, so we often learn it the hard way as adults.
+Essentially, it’s learning how to manage money so that you can save, live within your means, and reach your financial goals.
+The thing is, though, financial literacy isn’t something that many of us are taught at school, or even at home, so we often learn it the hard way as adults.

 Why is money management not taught at school?